przemekbil/AZMLND_Capstone_Project/README.md

 For the use in the Hyperparameter Tuning module, I have completed all the data cleanup and preperation inside the 'train.py' script.
 There was no need to register it as a Dataset as all the data was accessed direcltly from the uploaded csv file.

 ## Automated ML
-*TODO*: Give an overview of the `automl` settings and configuration you used for this experiment

-in my AutoML run, I have used the following settings:
+In the AutoML run, I have used the following settings:

 ```
 automl_settings = {